mccode-dev/PaNRAID/NOTES/INSTRUMENTS.md

 | BARNS | 1 | Flag to define if powder reflection file \|F2\| is in Barns or fm | 1 |
 | SPLITS |  |  | 58 |

+Sample is PowderN using CIF.
+Can be trained on Bravais class.
+Not many instrument parameters that can be used for AI.

 ##### Output type

+- 2D: I(theta,y) `Monitor_nD`

 #### `MAXIV_DanMAX_pxrd2d.instr`